 - Bring yourself back to the present

-Reminding yourself that you are not in the same place you were back then can be the most effective way to learn how to stop reliving embarrassing moments and obsessing about mistakes you made in the past.
+If you want to learn how to stop reliving embarrassing moments and obsessing about mistakes you made in the past, reminding yourself that you are not in the same place you were back then can be effective.
 It happened to the person you were, and it is not a reflection of who you are now.

-To get over embarrassing moments in your past and bring yourself back to the present, you could use breathing exercises and practice mindfulness meditation to help you stay calm when these embarrassing memories come flooding back.
+To get over embarrassing moments in your past and bring yourself back to the present, you could use breathing exercises, affirmations, or practice mindfulness meditation to help you stay calm when these embarrassing memories come flooding back.

 - Seek professional help